 To further improve the usability of the TMDLs, Tetra Tech and WVDEP developed a series of interactive tools to provide TMDL implementation guidance.
 These tools are designed to simplify and assist TMDL implementers (nonpoint source staff and permit writers) in using the TMDLs to develop watershed plans and issue/renew permits.
 An interactive ArcGIS project allows the user to explore the spatial relationships of the source assessment data, as well as further details related to the data.
 Users are also able to "zoom in" on streams and other features of interest.
 In addition, spreadsheet tools (in Microsoft® Excel format) were developed to provide the data used during the TMDL development process, and the detailed source allocations associated with successful TMDL scenarios.
 These tools provide guidance for selection of implementation projects as well as for permit issuance and are also included on the TMDL Project CD.
-To date, these concepts have been applied for completed and approved TMDL projects in Hydrologic Groups A, B, C, D, E, A2, B2, C2, D2, E2, A3, B3, C3, D3, E3, E4, and C4; and are currently under development for Hydrologic Groups and C5 and D4.
+To date, these concepts have been applied for completed and approved TMDL projects in Hydrologic Groups A, B, C, D, E, A2, B2, C2, D2, E2, A3, B3, C3, D3, E3, E4, C4, C5, and D4; and are currently under development for Hydrologic Group E5.

 Descriptions of successfully completed TMDL development and watershed modeling projects are provided below.
+Also included are descriptions for two watershed planning projects.

-Expression of Interest to Provide Professional Engineering Services for Total Maximum Daily Loads in the Cacapon River Watershed
+Expression of Interest to Provide Professional Engineering Services for Total Maximum Daily Loads in Selected Elk River Watershed and Eastern Panhandle Area Streams